 That doesn’t especially sound like me, and some of it, like the basic fear and basic desire, is so universal it’s unlikely to be type-specific.

-The enneagram system was not developed within the field of psychology and it is sometimes dismissed as pseudoscience because it hasn’t been validated through research.
+The enneagram system wasn’t developed within the field of psychology, and it’s sometimes dismissed as pseudoscience because it hasn’t been validated through research.
 Normally, the way these kinds of things would work in mainstream psychology (as opposed to pop psychology) is that someone would come up with a theory to explain a phenomenon.
 They would come up with a way to test that theory.
 Research would be done to see if the test is valid and reliable.
 Things could then go onwards and upwards from there.

 The enneagram isn’t really conducive to reliability and validity testing, in part because there is just so much going on.
 Then you’ve got things like the Enneagram Institute’s get-out-of-jail-free card that even if the description of your type isn’t accurate, the type is still accurate.
 On top of that, enneagrammers don’t always agree on a variety of different things related to the enneagram system.